Dog Bites Man

-Dog Bites Man was a partially improvised comedy television show on Comedy Central that aired in summer 2006.
+Dog Bites Man is an American sitcom that aired on Comedy Central from July 7 to August 9, 2006.
 It began airing on The Comedy Channel in Australia in June 2007.
 The series was produced by DreamWorks Television.

 Premise

-Dog Bites Man was a parody of local news coverage, and followed the misadventures of a struggling news team from Spokane, Washington as they traveled around the country producing news segments.
-A mockumentary, the show incorporated scenes with the cast in traditional skits as well as them improvising with non-actors, who believed that they are an actual (albeit unusual) news crew.
+Dog Bites Man is a parody of local news coverage, and follows the misadventures of a struggling news team from Spokane, Washington as they travel around the country producing news segments.
+A mockumentary, the show incorporates scenes with the cast in traditional skits as well as them improvising with non-actors, who believe that they are an actual (albeit unusual) news crew.

 Disclaimer

 Perhaps to lessen confusion pertaining to the true reality of the show, starting with episode five each episode began with the following message: "With the exception of the news team, the following episode contains real people who were not made aware they were being filmed as part of a comedy show."